-French Apple Cake Recipe from the Most Starred French chef in the World
+French Apple Cake Recipe from Joël Robuchon

 There are tons of French apple cake recipes around, as it's so popular.
-We don't find this kind of cake in our bakeries as it's the kind of recipe we make at home in France.
-But this gâteau aux pommes is a little different.
+In France, we don't usually find this kind of cake in bakeries - we bake it at home.

-Moist Apple Cake like a Pudding
+Moist Apple Cake - Almost a Pudding

 How to Make French Apple Cake

-Apple Cake with Calvados or Rum Glaze
+Apple Cake with Calvados or Rum Glaze (optional)

 Make a syrup in a saucepan with the 50g (3 tablespoons) sugar and 3 tablespoon water.
 Bring to the boil then remove from the heat and add the Calvados or rum.